 People who plagiarise are under the false impression that they stand to benefit from such a practice.
 From a short-term perspective, they do.
 They are not only able to develop “their work” quickly and conveniently but also grab credit and recognition for “their contribution”.
 The original creator of the work (the aggrieved party), thus loses the immediate benefits and credits that are rightfully theirs.
 From a long-term perspective, however, plagiarists end up as ineffective and incapable professionals.
 Their professional reputation is irreversibly destroyed to the point that their social image is severely dented as well.
 The world of academia and knowledge industry is replete with such examples.

 Academic institutions, the knowledge industry and publishing companies(print/electronic) have now begun to take cognizance of the fact that plagiarism is a malady infecting academic integrity.
 Conscious efforts are hence being undertaken, to avoid and curb this malady.
 Academic institutions and forums, for instance, have a distinct and clear set of guidelines to penalise plagiarism.
-The degree or percentage of plagiarism is an important metric in deciding the quantum of penalty.
+Also, the degree or percentage of plagiarism is an important metric in deciding the quantum of penalty.

 A dedicated FAQ page at theIEEEwebsite, gives an idea about the kind of guidelines that describe the extent of appropriate penalty for any plagiarism found.